 Hadingham leads the UCITE Learning Fellows, Assessment Learning Community, and Teaching Assistant Training programs.
 You can contact her at firstname.lastname@example.org.

-Case Western Reserve's University Center for Innovation in Teaching and Education (UCITE) was founded in 1994 by James Zull, Professor Emeritus of Biology, with the support of the Faculty Senate, and with major gifts from former CWRU President T.Keith Glennan, Evan and Eric Nord, and S. Sterling McMillan.
-The goal of UCITE is to support and catalyze faculty activities which lead to innovative teaching and educational programs.
-Underlying this goal is the concept of the "teacher-scholar".
+Case Western Reserve's University Center for Innovation in Teaching and Education (UCITE) was founded in 1994 by James Zull (1939-2019), Professor Emeritus of Biology, with the support of the Faculty Senate, and with major gifts from former CWRU President T.Keith Glennan, Evan and Eric Nord, and S. Sterling McMillan.
+Zull noted that the initial goal of UCITE was to support and catalyze faculty activities which lead to innovative teaching and educational programs.
+Underlying this goal was the concept of the "teacher-scholar," a premise that continues to this day.
 Teacher-Scholars are expected to be creative contributors to their disciplines and to the teaching of that discipline.
-As leading scholars in their fields, CWRU faculty are positioned to develop leading educational programs and to utilize and contribute to the development of the most effective ways to teach their various disciplines.
-Their desire to be a member of the academic community at CWRU presumes an underlying committment to these objectives, and UCITE was created to provide a supportive environment in which they can flourish.
+As leading scholars in their fields, Zull felt that CWRU faculty are positioned to develop leading educational programs and to utilize and contribute to the development of the most effective ways to teach their various disciplines.
+He suggested that the desire to be a member of an academic community presumes an underlying commitment to the objectives of improving teaching and learning.

-Sarah de Swart is the former Interim Director of UCITE and the current Director of the Office of Faculty Development.
+Sarah de Swart, PhD, is the former Interim Director of UCITE and a former Director of the Office of Faculty Development.
 She is an organizational and communications consultant, certified executive coach, team facilitator and professional voice and speech coach with more than 20 years experience in the areas of personal and professional development.
 A graduate of Harvard University with a bachelor’s degree cum laude in History and Literature, de Swart holds a Master’s degree in Theater Arts and Ph.D. in Organizational Behavior from Case Western Reserve University.
 She is also a professional actress who performs on local and national radio and television commercials and training videos.
-You can contact her in the Office of Faculty Development in Thwing Center at (216)368-8874 or email her at firstname.lastname@example.org.